Turva: General characteristics

 Turva is 95.9 m long and 17.4 m wide, making her the largest vessel ever commissioned by the Finnish Border Guard as well as longer than any existing or past vessel commissioned by the Finnish Navy.
 Fully laden, she draws 5 m of water.
 At design draught, the vessel has a deadweight tonnage of 660 tonnes while her maximum deadweight is around 1,800 tonnes.
 Her complement will be approximately 30.

 The main purposes of the new offshore patrol vessel are open sea patrol and ensuring border safety.
 Turva carries a rigid-hulled inflatable boat and a larger patrol boat, both stowed in covered recesses, that can be used to carry a vessel inspection teams to intercepted ships.
 While the vessel does not have a hangar, the forward helipad with folding "wings" is large enough for receiving and refueling a Eurocopter AS332 Super Puma, the largest type of helicopter operated by the Finnish Border Guard, during search-and-rescue operations at sea.
 Turva is the first Finnish patrol vessel fitted with such capability.
-For surveillance, Turva has a Cassidian TRS-3D radar—the same used in the Hamina-class missile boats and Hämeenmaa-class minelayers of the Finnish Navy—and extensive command and control systems which allow the ship to direct large rescue operations both in the air and on the surface.
+For surveillance, Turva has a Cassidian TRS-3D radar—the same used in the s and s of the Finnish Navy—and extensive command and control systems which allow the ship to direct large rescue operations both in the air and on the surface.
 Although no details have been released, the vessel is also fitted with underwater surveillance systems.

 Turva is also equipped for rescue operations, firefighting, emergency towing and demanding environmental duties.
 She can perform mechanical recovery of spilled oil with built-in recovery systems in open water, either by using conventional outriggers and booms in calm seas or a stiff steel boom and a special wave-dampening channel in heavy weather.
 The oil recovery system has been manufactured by the Finnish company Mobimar which has also provided equipment for other Finnish patrol vessels.
 Furthermore, the vessel is also fitted for but not with equipment capable of recovering oil in ice conditions.
 The internal storage tanks are dimensioned for 1000 m3 of recovered oil and 200 m3 of recovered chemicals.
 The 350 m2 open aft deck is covered with tropical hardwood, Iroko.
 For diving support and oil recovery tasks, Turva carries a small workboat.

 Like all Finnish offshore patrol vessels, Turva can be armed and used for national defense purposes in a crisis.
 However, during peacetime the vessels carry only small arms.

 The blue-and-white colouring, inspired by the flag of Finland, is a departure from the traditional green hull utilized by Finnish Border Guard.
 Following the construction of Turva, it became the standard for all Finnish patrol vessels.